 The CODM uses underlying income as reviewed at monthly Executive Committee and Performance meetings as the key measure of the segments' results as it reflects the segments' performance for the period under evaluation.
 Revenue and segment profit is a consistent measure within the Group.

-The identified key segments are Hospitals, Pharmacies, and others.
+The identified key segments are Hospitals, Pharmacies and HMG Solutions / Others.